AntelopeIO/leap/docs/02_cleos/02_how-to-guides/how-to-create-a-slim-account.md

 | The cleos tool is bundled with the Antelope software.
 [Installing Antelope](../../00_install/index.md) will also install the cleos tool.
 * Learn about [Antelope Accounts and Permissions](/protocol-guides/04_accounts_and_permissions.md)
 * Learn about Asymmetric Cryptography - [public key](/glossary.md#public-key) and [private key](/glossary.md#private-key) pairs.
-* Create public/private keypairs for the `owner` and `active` permissions of an account.
+* Create public/private keypair for the `active` permissions of an account.

 ## Command Reference